Oligonucleotide selective detection by levitated optomechanics: Supplementary Information

-An Omron MicroAIR U100 Portable Nebulizer (Fig.~\ref{figA1}) was used to release particles into the optical trap.
-Following each experiment, the reservoir and head mesh pieces were rinsed using deionized water to prevent SiNPs clogging up the mesh such that a sufficient stream of aerosol would be released.
+An Omron MicroAIR U100 Portable Nebulizer (Supplementary Figure~\ref{figA1}) was used to release particles into the optical trap.
+Following each experiment, the reservoir and head mesh pieces were rinsed using deionized water to prevent silica nanoparticles clogging up the mesh such that a sufficient stream of aerosol would be released.
 Between changing over solution types, the mesh piece was replaced to avoid contamination, particularly of importance when considering the 25A and 25T functionalized particle stages.
-A particulate respirator was worn at all stages when the nebulizer was in use to avoid inhalation of SiNPs.
+A particulate respirator was worn at all stages when the nebulizer was in use to avoid inhalation of silica nanoparticles.